indico/indico.github.io/_posts/2025-29-01-indico-global-launched.md

-We are happy to announce that [indico.global](indico.global) is now available to research centers, laboratories, universities, and educational institutions for them to organize and host meetings, lectures and conferences, without the need for a dedicated Indico server.
+We are happy to announce that [indico.global](indico.global) is now available to research centers, laboratories, universities, and educational institutions for them to organize and host meetings, lectures and conferences, who do not have the means to operate a dedicated Indico server.
 The service remains free and accessible within our fair use policy, ensuring that every researcher has the tools they need to manage their events.

 All events from the old “Global Indico” category on [indico.cern.ch](indico.cern.ch) have been successfully migrated to the new